Canada tax filing help

 I entered Canada in the tax year, but I didn't earn money in Canada.
 Do I have to file taxes?

-In general, if you didn’t earn any form of income in Canada in the tax year (until December 31st), you don’t have to file a Canadian tax return.
-For example you arrived in Canada in October but travelled first and started working in the next tax year.
+In general, if you didn’t earn any income in Canada during the tax year (up to December 31), you don’t need to file a Canadian tax return.

 Can I file my Canada taxes online if I file for the first time?